belmind/bobby/README.md

 - [X] Logging every chat message (Read chat in your terminal emulator)
 - [X] Respond to messages in chat
 - [X] Respond to commands such as `!roll`
-- [X] Timeout / Ban users in chat for faul language
+- [X] Timeout / Ban users in chat for foul language
 - [X] Send messages periodically
 - [ ] Timeout spammers